Secret-key-based physical layer security for feedback-aided unsourced random access: Proposed SURA Scheme

-Then, the polar sub-message is appended by $B_r$ cyclic redundancy check (CRC) bits, then passed to an $\left(n_c, \ B - B_p +B_r\right)$ polar code, and the result is modulated using BPSK to construct the polar segment of the transmit signal
+Then, the polar sub-message $\mathbf{c}_{d_i}$ is appended by $B_r$ cyclic redundancy check (CRC) bits, then passed to an $\left(n_d, \ B - B_p +B_r\right)$ polar code, and the result is modulated using BPSK to construct the polar segment of the transmit signal

-where $P_c$ represents the per-channel-use power of the polar segment.
-Finally, the full transmit signal of the $i$th user is generated by appending pilot, polar, and key segments in \eqref{eq_pilot}, \eqref{eq_data}, and \eqref{eq_fianKeysegment} as
+where $P_d$ represents the per-channel-use power of the polar segment.
+Finally, the full transmit signal of the $i$th user is generated by appending key, pilot, and polar segments in \eqref{eq_keysegmentss}, \eqref{eq_pilot}, and \eqref{eq_data} as

-The details of generating the transmit signal of the $i$th user is shown in Algorithm~\ref{algorithm1}.
+The procedure for generating the transmit signal of the $i$th user is summarized in Algorithm~\ref{algorithm1} and illustrated in Fig.~\ref{transmitter}.